 “You had better be apprenticed at once.
 Would Gargery come here with you, and bring your indentures, do you think?”

-I signified that I had no doubt he would take it as an honor to be asked.
+I signified that I had no doubt he would take it as an honour to be asked.

 “Then let him come.”